F9ally/day-news/README.md

 # day-news

-Simple static site plus an automation script to fetch news, summarize with local Mistral 7B (via Ollama), and publish a daily digest to Supabase.
+Simple static site plus an automation script to fetch news, summarize with local Gemma3:4b (via Ollama), and publish a daily digest to Supabase.

 ## Automation script: fetch, summarize, and publish digest

 This workspace includes a Python script that:

 - Fetches 1 recent news article per topic (9 topics)
-- Summarizes each using local Ollama Mistral (7B) if available
+- Summarizes each using local Ollama Gemma3:4b if available
 - Compiles a single numbered digest
 - Inserts the digest into a Supabase table (`daily_digests` by default)